Soundtracks & Remixes for Bungie’s Marathon Trilogy

 by Dr Craig Hardgrove, Tommy T-Bone, Nicholas Singer, & Eike Steffen

-featuring compositions by Alexander Seropian, Martin O’Donnell, & Michael Salvatori
+featuring compositions by Alexander Seropian, Marty O’Donnell, & Michael Salvatori

 Eternal X 1.3 (WIP, likely to be released sometime in 2024 or 2025)